Mehdibenabdelkader/Simple-C-Webserver/README.md

 - [x] transfer code to unix or adapt it to windows (look winsock2)
 - [x] fix library dependencies
 - [x] learn more about http requests
-- [ ] serve an already existing html file
+- [x] serve an already existing html file
 - [ ] code 404 page
-- [ ] Webserver needs to build aresponse serving specific html files
+- [x] Webserver needs to build aresponse serving specific html files
 - [ ] handle serving images and other types of files
+- [ ] server needs static routing, fix that